pipstur/PokemonClassificationApp/README.md

 User-Friendly Interface: Our app's design is so intuitive and visually appealing that even Pikachu would give it a thumbs up! 👍

 Public Access: Share the excitement with your friends and family!
 Simply pass them the app's link, and they can embark on their Pokemon journey in no time! 💌

 # 🎯 How It Works:
 Enter a sentence or a brief description. 📝

-Our AI uses its Pokemon magic to process your input. ✨
+The LLM uses its Pokemon magic to process your input. ✨

-Based on its analysis, the app reveals the top three Pokemon species that best match your input. 🎭
+Based on its analysis, the app reveals the Pokemon species that best matches your input. 🎭

 Get ready to learn all about the suggested Pokemon and their unique characteristics! 🤩